Roman-Flossler/Grid-Overflow/README.md

 }
 ```

-The number of columns in the grid is determined by **--itemMinWidth**, but the minimum is two.
+The number of columns in the grid is determined by **--itemMinWidth**, but the minimum is two columns.

 If the parent element of the gridOverflow has a width of 700px, the grid will have 3 columns: 3 \* 210px + 2 \* 10px for the grid gap (numbers are defined by the CSS variables).